dorian21b/projet_robvis/README.md

 2. Run the *template_match.py* program to obtain the necessary variables for the robot.
 3. Use the *socket.py* program to send the variables to RobotStudio.

-## Détails sur la démarche
+## Project Workflow Overview

 ![Description de l'image 1](robot_yumi.jpeg)
 ![Description de l'image 2](Intel.jpeg)

-Our project aimed to establish a connection between the ABB YuMi robot and a depth camera.
-It can be broken down into several stages:
+The project can be broken down into several key stages:

 1. **Image Acquisition**
 2. **Image Processing**